 224 Canada (3).
-F. A tracing of the founding and character of New France followed by a careful examination of nineteenth- and twentieth-century Canada.
-Not offered 2001-02.
+S. A tracing of the founding and character of New France followed by a careful examination of nineteenth- and twentieth-century Canada.
+W. Katerberg.

 225 England (3).
-F. A survey of English history including the Anglo-Saxon background; the medieval intellectual, religious, and constitutional developments; the Tudor and Stuart religious and political revolutions; the emergence of Great Britain as a world power; the growth of social, economic, and political institutions in the modern period.
-Mr. W. Van Vugt.
+F. A survey of English history including the Anglo-Saxon background; the medieval intellectual, religious, and constitutional developments; the Tudor and Stuart religious and political revolutions; the emergence of Great Britain as a world power; and the growth of social, economic, and political institutions in the modern period.
+W Van Vugt.

 226 France (3).
 S. The history of France from the religious wars of the sixteenth century to the present, with some initial attention given to the country's ancient and medieval origins.
 The course will emphasize the role of religion and religious conflict in the making of modern France.
 The centrality of the revolution of 1789 to the national identity will thereafter be underscored.
-Ms. K. Maag.
+Not offered 2002-03.

 227 Germany (3).
 S. A survey of German history with particular attention given to the period from the Reformation to the present.
 Included in the course are medieval background, the Reformation and its impact on later German developments, the religious wars, intellectual developments of the eighteenth and nineteenth centuries, the movement toward political unity in the nineteenth century, World War I, the Third Reich, the Weimar Republic and postwar division and reunification.
-Mr. D. Diephouse.
+Not offered 2002-03.

 228 Spain (3).
-F. A selective survey of Spanish political, social, and religious history from the Middle Ages through the 1980s, with particular emphasis on the medieval era of Christian-Jewish-Moorish convivencia and the imperial period of the sixteenth and seventeenth centuries.
+F. A selective survey of Spanish political, social, and religious history from the Middle Ages through the 1980's, with particular emphasis on the medieval era of Christian-Jewish-Moorish convivencia and the imperial period of the sixteenth and seventeenth centuries.
 Particular focus on such topics as the Inquisition, the role of the Catholic Church, the Dutch Revolt, and the early colonization of Spanish America.
 For the twentieth century, the course examines the Spanish Civil War, the Franco era, and the transition to democracy.
-Ms. K. van Liere.
+Not offered 2002-03.

 229 U.S.A.
 (4).
 F. Selected themes in American history from colonial times to the present.
 This course is not intended for those who plan to take period courses in American history.
-Mr. W. Van Vugt.
+W. Van Vugt.